 Folklore

 In Irish folklore, goldfinches are said to be found wherever fairies make their homes.
-Goldfinches have also been associated with mischievous goblins, but they’ve more often been viewed as a bird with curative properties due to the male’s yellow coloring.
+Goldfinches have also been associated with mischievous goblins, but they’ve more often been viewed as birds with curative properties due to the male’s yellow coloring.

 In Chinese folklore, finches are symbols of good fortune.
 Why?
 Because these birds are small and agile, they can easily escape entrapments.